A Simple Guide to Creating Amazing Explainer Videos

 Voice-over: Having a professional voice-over is a very important aspect of audience engagement and retention.
 Cut no corners here.
 There are many locations where you can source great voice-over artists.
 You can seek the help of a professional agency, or browse through hundreds of suitable voice-actor profiles on sites such as voices.com.
 It is also equally important to ensure that the audio quality of your video is immaculate.
 Poorly-recorded voice-overs can destroy the credibility of the explainer video and that of your business.

 Video Production: The actual video production is an intricate process that involves a lot of sound decisions.
-The very first decision that you will have to make is to decide whether to work on the production yourself or enlist the services of professionals.
+The very first decision that you will have to make is to decide whether to work on the production yourself (then you should use one of the leading video editing software) or enlist the services of professionals.
 Of course, professional help doesn’t come cheap, the minimum being at least a few thousand dollars.
 For that much money, you will be guaranteed a top-notch explainer video that not only looks great, but is able to woo in an audience as well, provided of course, you assign the task to a renowned video agency.
 On the other hand, if a diminutive budget is your concern, you can take the DIY route and make use of animation software like Pow Toon to help you get the job done by yourself, with minimum computer skills.
 If animation doesn’t interest you, you can create live-action footage with the help of a simple camcorder or even a cell phone camera.
 Another viable and economical alternative to hiring an expensive video production company would be to employ a freelancer.
 Freelancers are omnipresent in online staffing platforms and a few hours’ worth of research should land you with a competent one.

 Music & Sound Effects: It is most often a great idea to infuse the voice-over with some soothing, captivating music in the background.
 There are several sites available that offer thousands of brilliant background scores that can be used on your explainer video.
 All you need to ascertain is whether the track you have chosen is available for public use according to its licence agreement.